pyeventsourcing/eventsourcing/README.md

 ```

 As shown below, an event sourced application object can be used as a
-context manager, which closes the application at the end of the block.
+context manager, which closes the application at the end of the block,
+closing the persistence subscriber.

-With an instance of the example application, call the factory method
+With an instance of the example application, again call the factory method
 register_new_entity() to register a new entity.
-Then, you can update an
+Then, update an
 attribute by assigning a value.
-This time, the application's persistent
+This time, the application's persistence
- subscriber will receive the attribute changed event and save it.
-You
+subscriber will store the attribute changed event.
+You can use the new
- can use the generated entity ID to retrieve the registered entity from
+entity ID to retrieve the registered entity from the repository.
+You can see
- the repository.
-Check the new attribute value is retrieved.
-Finally,
+the new attribute value is persisting across instantiations of the entity.
- discard the entity and see the repository gives a key error when an attempt
+Finally, discard the entity and see the repository raises a key error
- is made to obtain the entity after it has been discarded.
+when an attempt is made to obtain the discarded entity.

 ```python